umich-dbgroup/templar/results/sdss_randomized/README.md

 Results for generating templates from both the schema (with varying degrees of join levels) and the log (with varying log template types used and amounts of each log used).

+It is named "randomized" because we assume no temporal significance in the query logs, and we randomly sample from the query logs.
+In other words, we assume the last 20% has an identical distribution to the first 20%.

 Filename example:

 ```